Skip to content

 Accounts

-An account is a container for related investments — for example, your Zerodha demat, your Interactive Brokers account, your HDFC fixed deposits, or your Binance crypto exchange.
+An account is a container for related investments — for example, your stock broker, your bank’s fixed deposits, your crypto exchange, or your mutual fund folio.
 Every investment in Agni Folio belongs to exactly one account, which acts as the organizing layer for your portfolio.

 Real-world investors don’t have a single pool of money — they have brokers, banks, exchanges, and asset custodians spread across institutions and countries.
 Agni Folio mirrors that reality so your tracker matches your actual financial life.